ManticoreProject/manticore/README.md

 ### Testing the Docker image

-To "kick the tires" of the image to make sure things are working, following command to launch a container based on the image with an interactive
+To "kick the tires" of the image to make sure things are working, the following command launches a container based on the image with an interactive
 prompt:

 ```console